snubwoody/www/src/articles/gui-in-rust.md

 	...
 }

-struct SubscribeButton;
+struct DeleteAccount;

-impl Widget for SubscribeButton{
+impl View for DeleteAccount{
+	type Widget = Button<Text>;

-	fn build(&self) -> impl Widget {
+	fn view(&self) -> Self::Widget {
 		Button::text("Delete account")
 			.on_click(|| delete_user("..."))
 	}
 }
 ```

+The async function will not do any work unless we `.await` it.
 This forces you into trying to fit a runtime somewhere in this, which gets ugly really fast.
+Some options (which I didn't try) are:

+- Add an `AsyncView` trait
+- Add a runtime in the view context
+- Add a global runtime

 I contemplated making the whole library async.